Aalto's support during the war in Ukraine

 The financial situation of many Aalto students has become or will become more difficult due to the war.
 We are currently investigating forms of financial support for those students.

-- We offer study rights to Ukrainian students studying at Ukrainian universities as well as degree students who have received asylum from Ukraine.
-Application can be submitted until 16 December.
+- We offer study rights without fees to Ukrainian university students as well as degree students who have received asylum from Ukraine.
+The study right entitles the student to complete individual courses (or study modules, e.g. minors), but not a degree.
+Most of the courses offered in English are on master's level.
+Applications can be submitted until 11 June 2023.

 - Aalto has launched two open online courses on Finnish working life and entrepreneurship for Ukrainians.
 The free courses are ín Ukrainian language and introduce Finnish working life, career-building and how to launch a business in Finland.
 Read more.